 Once you blend all your ingredients up, simply spoon the mixture over your crumbled biscuits and leave to chill for at least 6-8 hours.
 You want to enjoy this Vegan Mango Cheesecake cold, and topped with more Mango bits and Vegan Whipped Cream if you desire.
 Scroll down to grab the recipe and don’t forget to tag me on Instagram if you try this or any other recipe of mine out!
 Cheers!

-- 1 Pack of Lotus Biscoff Cookies (8 sleeves of 2 cookies)
+- 1 package Biscoff Cookies 8 sleeves of 2 cookies

 - 3/4 cup Raw Cashews

-- 2 cups Mango Flesh, fresh (or if using frozen, defrost overnight)
+- 2 cups Mango fresh (or if using frozen, defrost overnight)

 - Prepare 4-6 dessert glasses.

 - Crumble your Lotus Biscoff Cookies and sprinkle evenly into the bottom of your glasses.
 Set aside.